rancher/docs/content/rancher/v2.x/en/installation/ha/create-nodes-lb/nlb/_index.md

 	Use Amazon's Wizard to create an Network Load Balancer.
 As part of this process, you'll add the target groups you created in **1.
 Create Target Groups**.

+> **Note:** Rancher only supports using the Amazon NLB when terminating traffic in `tcp` mode for port 443 rather than `tls` mode.
+This is due to the fact that the NLB does not inject the correct headers into requests when terminated at the NLB.
+This means that if you want to use certificates managed by the Amazon Certificate Manager (ACM), you should use an ELB or ALB.

 ## Create Target Groups